Admin-7/Mr-Robot-techniques/InfoSec.md

 * [The Cuckoo’s Egg: Tracking a Spy Through the Maze of Computer Espionage](https://en.wikipedia.org/wiki/The_Cuckoo%27s_Egg)

-  The compellingly written non-fiction account of an astronomer turned system administrator who, on his second day on the job, discovers an accounting error that leads to a highly personal and high-stakes hunt for a hacker attempting to infiltrate CIA and NSA computer systems.
+  The compellingly written non-fiction account of an astronomer turned system administrator named [Cliff Stoll](https://en.wikipedia.org/wiki/Clifford_Stoll) who, on his second day on the job, discovers an accounting error that leads to a highly personal and high-stakes hunt for a hacker attempting to infiltrate CIA and NSA computer systems.
 The events in the book take place in the mid-1980's, so the book offers a remarkable historic context on security system implementations and the humans who administered those systems at the time.
 Highly suggested reading material that's a little more exciting and a lot less dry than a textbook.

 # For defenders